 This puts these terms within the grasp of SMEs, new websites and local businesses who don’t have the budget to take on the big players for head terms.

 [Ed: Check out my advanced SEO book for some chapters on converting homepage [e.g. head] traffic better and likewise for the long tail.]

-There’s a few tactics and techniques which I use to optimise for these mid-tail terms beyond the standard SEO stuff which you already know about.
+There are a few tactics and techniques which I use to optimize for these mid-tail terms beyond the standard SEO stuff which you already know about.

-When you target head terms there’s usually very few keyword variations you can use but when you move down to mid-tail terms you can take on 5-10 variations of each keyword in what I like to call a cluster which might look like:
+When you target head terms there are usually very few keyword variations you can use but when you move down to mid-tail terms you can take on 5-10 variations of each keyword in what I like to call a cluster which might look like:

 - Brighton hotel deals

 - Find brighton hotel deals

 - Deals on brighton hotels